World economy

-Despite high levels of government investment, the World Bank predicted that the global economy would decrease by 5.2 percent in 2020.
-Cities account for 80% of global GDP, thus they would face the brunt of this decline.
+Despite high levels of government investment, the global economy decreased by 3.4% in 2020 in the midst of the COVID-19 pandemic, an improvement from the World Bank's initial prediction of a 5.2 percent decrease.
+Cities account for 80% of global GDP, thus they faced the brunt of this decline.
+The world economy increased again in 2021 with an estimated 5.5 percent rebound.